HeimgardTechnologiesAS/cordova-plugin-advanced-websocket/README.md

 ### Android

-OkHttp library is provided as a custom built jar from latest github code (3.10.0-SNAPSHOT) including some of the fixes that are not yet available in their main branch (needed for ping-pong to work).
+OkHttp library is included as maven dependency with version 3.10.0

 ### iOS